disease-maps/disease-maps.github.io/pages/projects/vignette_5.md

 ### 5. Integrating and exploring the data into the map

 #### 5.1.
-Access the dupilumab-induced differentially expressed AD skin inflammatory proteome data, i.e., the overlay "AD proteome", and the , via the panel "Overlays".
+Access DEPs, i.e., the overlay "AD proteome", and the tested proteins, i.e.m , matching the map via the panel "Overlays".
 Go to the botton and click "Without group".
 The overlay "AD proteome" and "AD_proteome_control", as well as other already existent overlays, appear.
 Click "View" in both overlays.

 <img width="1021" height="490" alt="image" src="https://github.com/user-attachments/assets/cf7960ce-a60e-4ec8-a495-8c18b6dc2115" />